-Yes, you can rejoice and hoover that bowl of fettucine without the guilt!
+Yes, you can rejoice and hoover that bowl of fettuccine without the guilt!
 Finally, the news you’ve longed to hear has arrived – pasta won’t make you gain weight!

-Obviously, it was the clever Italians who have discovered that people who eat pasta have a lower body mass index (BMI) than those who steer clear of the carb all together.
+Obviously, it was the clever Italians who have discovered that people who eat pasta have a lower body mass index (BMI) than those who steer clear of the carb altogether.
 That’s not all, they also have a smaller waist-to-hip ratio!

 By analysing the diets of over 23,000 Italians, researchers at The Institute for Research, Hospitalization, and Health Care Neuromed in Pozzilli found a linked between enjoying carbs and a reduced prevalence of obesity.